Emulating satellite drag from large simulation experiments: Benchmark and synthetic results

 \section{Benchmark and synthetic results}

-Here we focus on pointwise prediction on two benchmark data sets from the Virtual Library of Simulation Experiments \cite{simulationlib}, anticipating similar experiments on satellite drag in Section \ref{sec:satemu}.
-Eighteen comparator variations are trained on $N=10^5$ and $N=10^6$ runs, paired with testing sets of size 10000.
+Here we focus on pointwise prediction on two benchmark data sets from the Virtual Library of Simulation Experiments \citep{simulationlib}, anticipating similar experiments on satellite drag in Section \ref{sec:satemu}.
+Eighteen comparator variations are trained on $N=10^5$ and $N=10^6$ runs, paired with testing sets of size $10^4$.
 Sixty such training and testing pairs are generated jointly via LHS, to create a thirty-replicate Monte Carlo experiment comprising a total of 36 variations.
 The comparators combine a choice of local sub-design (one of ``nn'', ``alc'' and ``alc2'', with the latter being a second stage of ALC design as recommended by \citet{gramacy:apley:2015}), paired with a choice of correlation structure (either isotropic or separable---``sep''), and a choice of global pre-processing of lengthscale as described in Section \ref{sec:blhs} (either none, random subset---``s'', or a BLHS subset---``sb'').

 Although many aspects of the two experiments are similar, variations in the input dimension necessitated some customizations.
-Our first experiment, on the borehole function [more details in Section \ref{sec:borehole}], is in 8d.
+Our first experiment, on the borehole function (more details in Section \ref{sec:borehole}), is in eight dimensions.
 To have manageable BLHS sizes we chose $m=2$ for the $N=10^5$ version, leading to a global subset of size $n=781$; for $N=10^6$ we used $m=3$ yielding $n=457$.
 Choosing $m=2$ for this latter case would have produced $n=7812$, too big for fast GP inference.
-Similarly, for the Michalewicz function [see Section \ref{sec:michalewicz}], in 4d we chose $m=12$ ($n=578$) for $N=10^6$, and $m=6$ ($n=462$) for $N=10^5$.
+Similarly, for the Michalewicz function (see Section \ref{sec:michalewicz}), in four dimensions we chose $m=12$ ($n=578$) for $N=10^6$, and $m=6$ ($n=462$) for $N=10^5$.

 Figure \ref{f:synthetic_compare} contains boxplots summarizing out-of-sample RMSE for both experiments, with discussion following shortly.
 The comparators along the $x$-axis are blocked in groups of six from left to right, first without global scaling, and then random or BLHS subsets.
-Red boxplots correspond to the larger experiment ($N=10^6$), which are uniformly lower than the black ones: more training data means more accurate predictions.
+Black boxplots correspond to the larger experiment ($N=10^6$), which are uniformly lower than the red ones: more training data means more accurate predictions.